ZIMO-Elektronik/ULF_MDU_EIN/README.md

 As described [here](https://github.com/ZIMO-Elektronik/MDU?tab=readme-ov-file#entry),  Bytes 1-5 are of fixed value in this sequence.
 Bytes 6-9 may contain a specific serial number, or all zeros to address any connected decoder.

-Therefore, to start the entry procedure, the following packet has to be sent:
+Therefore, to start the entry procedure, the following packet has to be received:

 | Code | Byte 1 | Byte 2 | Byte 3 | Byte 4 |
 | --- | --- | --- | --- | --- |